inoxlang/inox/docs/builtin.md

 ```
 ### sha256

-the sha256 function hashes a string or a byte sequence with the SHA-256 algorithm.
+The sha256 function hashes a string or a byte sequence with the SHA-256 algorithm.

 **examples**